 I build a relationship with the mother and gain mutual trust; I get to know her triggers and her tolerance levels.
 Working very slowly on the edges, so that the mother´s system doesn´t get overwhelmed, we very gently work to discharge activation and eventually get to the core

-To conclude, Birth Trauma is debilitating and there needs to be more awareness, less stigmatisation, and more help.
-When experiencing PTSD, a new mother is thrown into looking after a new-born, trauma can be suppressed or exacerbated.
-Often new mothers are exhausted, the last thing you want to do is research and fight for referrals.
-More resources should be given for support.
-I hope this article shows that new mothers do not have to suffer alone, as therapists we are here to listen, support you and guide you back to the road to recovery.
+In conclusion, Birth Trauma can be incapacitating, and it is crucial to increase awareness, reduce stigma, and provide more assistance.
+When dealing with PTSD, a new mother is tasked with caring for a newborn, which can either suppress or intensify the trauma.
+New mothers are often exhausted, and the last thing they want is to search for and fight for referrals.
+More resources should be allocated for support.
+I hope this article demonstrates that new mothers do not have to endure this alone, as therapists, we are here to listen, support you, and guide you back to recovery.